arthi2900/app1/docs/prd.md

 - Admin must review and approve new user accounts
 - Only after Admin approval, user status changes to 'Active' and they are moved to Active Users list
 - This prevents unauthorized users from accessing the system
+- **Pending Users Display Enhancement**: In the Pending Users section, the School Name column must display the actual school name that the user selected during registration (not a dash or empty value)

 ### 8.6 Password Reset/Recovery Feature
 - **Forgot Password Link**: Available on login page for all users